pratyushmaini/pratyushmaini.github.io/_posts/2020-05-01-pooling-analysis.md

   <img src="https://github.com/pratyush911/pratyush911.github.io/blob/master/_posts/Figures/Gradients/TableVanish.png?raw=true" alt="Table" style="width: 400px;"/>
 </p>

-The vanishing ratio is high for \last{}, especially in low-data settings.
+The vanishing ratio is high for BiLSTM, especially in low-data settings.
 This results in a 12-14\% lower test accuracy compared to other pooling techniques, in the 1K setting.
 We conclude that the phenomenon of vanishing gradients results in weaker performance of BiLSTM, especially in low training data regimes.

 ## Positional Biases

 Goals:

 ### Evaluating Natural Positional Biases

 <i> ~~ Can naturally trained recurrent models skip over unimportant words in the begining or the end of the sentence? ~~  </i>
 ### Training to Skip Unimportant Words
 <i> ~~ How well can different models be trained to skip unrelated words? ~~  </i>